 When embryos are frozen and then thawed for transfer, this is referred to as a frozen cycle.
 A frozen embryo transfer occurs in a non-stimulated cycle, and we can use a more natural estrogen and progesterone combination to prepare for the implantation.
 A fresh treatment cycle is a stimulated cycle, where multiple follicles are created.
 When the eggs are retrieved and the embryos created, the transfer must take place shortly after the retrieval, and according to the patient’s hormone levels.

-Because the fresh transfer must take place 5 days after the retrieval, the entire cycle — from day 1 to transfer — is approximately 4-6 weeks.
+Because the fresh transfer must take place 5 days after the retrieval, the entire cycle, from day 1 to transfer, is approximately 4 to 6 weeks.